-Years ago, I wanted a career change—from a mergers and acquisitions lawyer to investment professional.
-So, I completed a one-year MBA program and then joined BCG, wanting to finish off the MBA with business cases of flesh-and-blood at a company which speaks credibility, through its reputation.
+Years ago, I wanted to change my career from a mergers and acquisitions lawyer to an investment professional.
+So, I completed a one-year MBA program and then joined BCG with the intent of finishing off my MBA with business cases of flesh-and-blood at a company which speaks credibility through its reputation.

-He graduated as a Commercial Engineer from Solvay Management School, Vrije Universiteit Brussel, in June 1998 and also holds an MBA from the Kellogg School of Management in Chicago.
+Alexander graduated from Solvay Management School, Vrije Universiteit Brussel as a Commercial Engineer, and from the Kellogg School of Management in Chicago with an MBA.

 I found my career at BCG to be extremely thrilling.
 You are influencing key decisions and actions of top management teams, sometimes with the very existence of the company at stake.